 With more than 50 million websites hosted on their servers, we are talking about one of the largest site building companies worldwide.
 They have already been around since 2001, starting out as Freewebs, one of the first free services to create websites.

 In mid 2012 they launched a completely new version of their product called SiteBuilder 3.
 Most notably they have introduced a range of new and very modern designs and added full drag and drop support to their editor.
-The basic version of this website builder is free and already includes a variety of apps such as an online store and an option to manage membership accounts for your audience.
+The premium plans of this website builder include a variety of apps such as an online store and an option to manage membership accounts for your audience.
 Unfortunately, the free version is limited to 5 pages only.

 But now let’s check what the inside has to offer!

 |Ease of use||Intuitive, but the number of features makes it a little tricky to use in places.
 However, not all bugs have been ironed out (see comments below).|

 |Choice and flexibility of design (templates)||Many of their designs look a bit outdated.
 It is possible to adjust colors and styles but not the source code.
 Features a mobile website version as well.|

 |Advertisement-free||yes||..., but free version only features a small footer text link.
 Your mobile website will show a small ad if you don't upgrade to Pro or pay an additional fee.|